This post contains affiliate links.

 - Mount the battery mount.
 You’ll need to mount the new battery holder inside the hood of the power wheel.
-Drill holes on the plastic covering and fix it to the side compartment with long screws.
+Drill holes in the plastic covering and fix it to the side compartment with long screws.
 Once the mount is secure, go ahead and insert the 18-volt battery.

 - Mount the speed controller.
-You can use straps or an industrial-grade adhesive tape to mount the speed controller next to the battery mount.
+You can use straps or industrial-grade adhesive tape to mount the speed controller next to the battery mount.

 - Test drive the supercharged ride on.
 Test the super wheels and use the speed controller to set your child's safe and ideal speed.